sergegg/recruitMe-client/README.md

 # Recipe Book Project

+### How To
+In order to use this application.
+Fork and clone this repo using the Fork button on the top right of the page.
+Then, clone it using the green "Code" button, choose SSH, and copy into your terminal using 'git clone <ssh tag>'.
+Following that, you may run grunt serve to view this applicaiton on your own local server.
+Then follow the "How To" on the backend repo to fork and clone the API repo.

 ### Planning Story
 While considering creating this front-end, I wanted to create something elegant and simple.
 I wanted to create something which allowed users to enter a website